Marijuana legalization in Colorado is 10 years old. Here’s the story of how it happened.

 Brian Vicente, former head of Sensible Colorado, now a co-founder of the Vicente Sederberg law firm: I met with my career guidance counselors at DU law school, and they said it was career suicide.
 It would be like a red X that would follow me on my résumé forever.
 And then my parents were not enormously supportive.
 I had just graduated law school and was working for the Marijuana Policy Project for $2,000 a month without benefits.
 They were kind of like, “What are you doing?”

-Mason Tvert, former head of SAFER, now a communications consultant with Vicente Sederberg: I remember my parents very specifically, when Brian and I first met in 2004 working on harassing a congressman in Arizona, them saying, “So do you think this is, like, going to actually be a job?”
+Mason Tvert, former head of SAFER, now a partner with VS Strategies consulting firm: I remember my parents very specifically, when Brian and I first met in 2004 working on harassing a congressman in Arizona, them saying, “So do you think this is, like, going to actually be a job?”

 Vicente: What kind of got me into this is the fact that we were arresting people for cannabis.
 That just struck me as so crazy.